tobacco-mofs/tobacco_3.0/README.md

 ```
 conda create --name my_tobacco python=X.7
 ```
-where my_tobacco is the name of the environment and X is 2 or 3, which can be changed to whatever you like.
+where my_tobacco is the name of the environment (which can be changed to whatever you like) and X is 2 or 3.
+ToBaCCo will probably work with Python 3.Y, but has only been tested for 3.7 and 3.8.
 Next, load your new environment:
 ```
 conda activate my_tobacco
 ```